Athena-OS/athena/README.md

 Wiki: https://github.com/Athena-OS/athena-iso/wiki

+IMPORTANT NOTE: Recently, due to GNOME upgrade to the new version, the installation of Athena could fail due to some mutter conflicts.
+This issue will be solved with the next release in the next days, hours, ...

 ## Latest Updates
 Here I would like to inform you about new features already tested and implemented that have been published in the newest release, for keeping you always informed in a comfortable way.